litestar-org/litestar/docs/usage/1-route-handlers.md

 fine to omit it from the function declaration - it will still be validated and added to the openapi schema correctly.

-If you do want to add validation or enhance the OpenAPI documentation generated for a given path parameter, you can do so using the `Parameter` function exported from StarLite:
+If you do want to add validation or enhance the OpenAPI documentation generated for a given path parameter, you can do so using the `Parameter` function exported from Starlite:

 ```python
 from starlite import get, Parameter